webdiscus/html-bundler-webpack-plugin/README.md

 This plugin is an **advanced successor** to `html-webpack-plugin` and a replacement of the [plugins and loaders](#list-of-plugins).

+> 📢 Please help promote this plugin on social networks so that developers know about this useful plugin.\
+> Special Thanks to [Andrew Lisowski](https://twitter.com/HipsterSmoothie) for the tooltips in the video [www.youtube.com/@devtoolsfm](https://youtu.be/w4l89214zN4?si=x-eVXN-iLlOE_Gqy&t=3463).

 <!--
 <table align="center">
 <tr><th>Entry point is HTML</th></tr>